FedCampus/FedKit_demo_paper/meet/0724q_yang.md

 - Continuous integration.
 - Identify our users.
-     - Students who are interested in their position among peers.
+    - Students who are interested in their health-related position among peers, but want to preserve individual privacy.
 - UI component library.
 - Alarm users to train on foreground.